Murder of Angie Dodge

 The rape and murder of Angie Dodge occurred in Idaho Falls, Idaho on June 13, 1996.
-However, the true perpetrator was not apprehended until May 2019.
+The true perpetrator was apprehended in May 2019, nearly 23 years after the crime was committed.

-For 20 years, Chris Tapp served time in prison for Dodge's rape and murder while authorities searched for suspects that matched DNA left at the crime scene.
-In 2017, Tapp's rape conviction was vacated and he was released from prison.
+Chris Tapp served 20 years in prison after being convicted of Dodge's rape and murder, based upon faulty evidence and a coerced confession.
+At the same time, authorities continued to search for other suspects whose DNA would match that which was left at the crime scene.
+In 2017, Tapp's rape conviction was vacated, and he was released from prison.

-Over the course of Tapp's sentence, authorities continued searching for remaining suspects, partially at the insistence of the murdered girl's mother, and in 2014 accused Michael Usry Jr. of rape and murder.
-Authorities identified Usry as a suspect through Y-chromosome familial searching, a process by which partial DNA matches to relatives are used to identify an individual.
-After conducting a DNA test, authorities discovered that Usry did not match the DNA found at the crime scene.
+In 2014, Michael Usry Jr. was accused of rape and murder after he was identified as a suspect through Y-chromosome familial searching, a process by which partial DNA matches to relatives are used to identify an individual.
+After conducting a proper DNA test, though, authorities discovered that Usry did not match the DNA found at the crime scene, and charges against Usry were dropped.

-In 2019, authorities used autosomal familial searching to find and convict Brian Leigh Dripps Sr., who was found to have a full genetic match and confessed to the crime after interrogation.
+In 2019, authorities used autosomal familial searching to identify Brian Leigh Dripps Sr. He was later found to have a full genetic match, and confessed to the crime after interrogation; he was ultimately convicted.

-This case received notability as one of the example cases for familial searching, where genetic testing for relatives lead to the discovery of a suspect.
-With both false accusations and the ultimate conviction obtained through familial searching, the case is an example for how non-criminal genetic repositories are used in criminal investigations and the debates on the appropriateness of their use.
+The case helped bring attention to familial searching, a process wherein genetic testing for relatives leads to the discovery of a suspect.
+With both false accusations and the ultimate conviction obtained through familial searching, the case is an example for how non-criminal genetic repositories are used in criminal investigations, and furthered the debate on the appropriateness of their use.